cabal-club/cable-core.js/INDEXES.md

   indexed it does no harm, and otherwise the index becomes up to date.

 ##### Deletion
-Deleting a previously stored delete request, as result of a newer delete request, is currently not considered a valid operation.
+Deleting a previously stored delete request, at least as a result of a newer delete request targeting the older delete request, is currently not considered a valid operation.

 <!--
 When we "delete a delete" we are essentially forgetting about a previous delete